-Disclosures are made in the annual report and financial statements of Provident Financial plc in respect of the Group's:
+Disclosures are made in the annual report and financial statements of Provident Financial plc, which does not form part of this report, in respect of the Group's:

 - scope 1 and 2 greenhouse gas emissions in tonnes of carbon dioxide equivalent; - a relevant intensity ratio (i.e. kilograms of carbon dioxide equivalent per customer); and - information on underlying energy use for 2021.